mauritssilvis/darts/cli/java/README.md

 darts checkouts 20 21
 ```

-produces a checkout table for the scores 20 to 21 in such a game.
+produces a checkout table for the scores 20 to 21.
-In truncated form, this table looks as follows:
+This table, which is truncated for brevity, looks as follows:

 ```markdown
 | Score |         1 |         2 |  # |